panzerdp/voca/.github/CONTRIBUTING.md

 ### Linting

 Ease comes from readability.
-Readability comes from code quality and standards.
+Readability comes from keeping the code quality and standards.
 To maintain the coding style, before any commit the code is automatically linted.
 The library uses many style ideas from [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).